 A complete list of fisheries and marine mammal interactions is published annually by the National Marine Fisheries Service (NMFS), the most recent of which was published on November 27, 2007 (72 FR 66048).
 Numerous fisheries exist within the range of the southwest Alaska stock of northern sea otters, with the only one identified as interacting with this stock being the Kodiak salmon set gillnet, with an estimated 188 vessels and/or persons participating in the fishery.
-Additional salmon set gillnet fisheries occur in Bristol Bay (1,104 participants) and the Alaska Peninsula/Aleutian Islands (116 participants).
+Additional salmon set gillnet fisheries occur in Bristol Bay (1,104 participants) and the Alaska Peninsula/ Aleutian Islands (116 participants).
 Although no interactions with salmon drift gillnets have been identified for this stock, they have been observed in Prince William Sound within the southcentral Alaska stock.
-Salmon drift gillnet fisheries occur in Bristol Bay (1,903 vessels), and the Alaska Peninsula/Aleutian Islands (164 vessels).
-Although both salmon set and gillnet fisheries also occur in Cook Inlet, most of the effort in fisheries occurs north of the range of the southwest Alaska population stock.
+Salmon drift gillnet fisheries occur in Cook Inlet, most of the effort in fisheries occurs north of the range of the southwest Alaska population stock.
 Available information suggests that fisheries using other types of gear, such as trawl, longline, pot, and purse seine, appear to be less likely to have interactions with sea otters due to either the areas where such fisheries operate, or the specific gear used, or both.